Sold everywhere:

 • Condition report and details of any repairs

-Your potential buyer will want to know everything possible about the house they purchase, and all this paperwork makes that possible.
-Your conveyancer can provide additional guidance on any information you need to provide.
+Your potential buyer will want to know everything possible about the house.
+All of this paperwork makes that possible.

 Allow extra time for the sale, if possible

-Selling a property with tenants can take longer on the open market than selling a property without anyone living there.
-Therefore, you may need to allow extra time for that.
-This is particularly important if you have a specific deadline you need to meet.
+And you may therefore need to allow extra time for that.
+This is particularly important if there is a specific deadline you need to keep to.

-Remember that you will often not need to allow extra time if you use a reliable cash house buyer, as the most trustworthy organisations can complete your sale within 7 days.
+Keep in mind that you will often not need to allow extra time if you use a reliable cash house buyer.

 Handle the tenancy agreement and deposit